 By engaging key partners and industry leaders, including experienced creators, writers, broadcasters, funders and more, we will bring the best education and career opportunities to the Indigenous stories that deserve to be seen and heard.

-This career accelerator is designed specifically for Indigenous writers at the mid-stage (5 - 10 years' experience) of their career.
+This career accelerator is designed specifically for Indigenous content creators with 2 - 5 years of experience.

 Applicants must be a Canadian citizen or Permanent Resident.

 Applications and course participation is FREE (thanks to generous donations from Hollywood Suite and the Foundation for WIFT Toronto).